 The DP is a two year programme in which students choose six subjects from six group areas – Literature, Additional Language, Humanities, Science, Mathematics and the Arts.
 Three subjects are studied at Higher Level and three are studied at Standard Level.
 Students are assessed through a mixture of internal assessment (coursework) and external assessment (final exams).

 The programme has three core requirements that are included to broaden the educational experience and challenge students to apply their knowledge and understanding.

 The Extended Essay is a requirement for students to engage in independent research through an in-depth study of a question relating to one of the subjects they are studying.

 Theory of knowledge (TOK) is a course designed to encourage each student to reflect on the nature of knowledge by critically examining different kinds of knowledge (scientific, artistic, mathematical and historical).

-Creativity, Action, Service requires that students actively learn from the experience of doing real tasks beyond the classroom.
+Creativity, Action, Service (CAS) supports students to actively learn from the experience of doing real tasks beyond the classroom.
 Students can combine all three components or do activities related to each one of them separately.